MaterializeInc/materialize/doc/user/content/sql/patterns/percentiles.md

 (1 row)
 ```

-The precision of the approximation can be adapted by changing the `precision` in the defiintion of `hdr_histogram`.
-A higher the `precision` the closer is the value to the actual percentile.
-The lower the `precision` the less memory is required.
+The precision of the approximation can be adapted by changing the `precision` in the definition of `hdr_histogram`.
+The higher the `precision` the closer is the value to the actual percentile.
+The lower the `precision`, the less memory is required.

 ## Further reading